EsmailELBoBDev2/jellysearch/README.md

 ### Setting up the reverse proxy
 The reverse proxy should be set up in a way which forwards every request that contains the query argument `searchTerm` (case-insensitive!) but not requests to `/Genres` to the JellySearch server.

-If your reverse proxy does not support matching query arguments, you can also forward any request to once of the search endpoints.
+If your reverse proxy does not support matching query arguments, you can also forward any request.
 JellySearch will automatically pass non-search requests along to the Jellyfin server.

 #### Traefik
 In Traefik you can simply add a new rule to the JellySearch container: